VirtualWolf/weatherbot/README.md

 # weatherbot
-An IRC bot written without any IRC library, to read temperatures and fetch the text of Mastodon toots.
+An IRC bot written without any IRC library, to read temperatures, fetch the text of Mastodon toots, and the text of tweets.
 Primarily a learning experience to play with the IRC protocol.

 ```
 18:58 <@virtualwolf> weatherbot: weather